tsani/jerrington.me/pages/misc.md

 > If you find yourself in a finite maze and someone asks you to go for an
 > infinite walk, then you're bound to find yourself in the same room more than
 > once at some point.

+Before giving a somewhat technical proof that generalized Büchi automata are equivalent to ordinary Büchi automata:

+> True understanding comes from Greek letters!

+After noticing an error in the proof:

+> True understanding doesn't come from Greek letters after all!